tintoy/seqlog/docs/migration.rst

 .. autofunction:: seqlog.configure_from_file

-.. warning:: DO NOT call :code:`logging.config.fromDict`
+.. warning:: DO NOT call :code:`logging.config.fromDict` directly.

 Then, FeatureFlags were completely obliterated and moved to SeqLogHandler's constructor.

-Then, the SeqLogHandler accepts way more arguments that you can define in this dict:
+Then, the SeqLogHandler accepts way more arguments, that you can define in the dictionary supporting the configuration:

 .. autoclass:: seqlog.structured_logging.SeqLogHandler
-    :members: